pudly/schmopera-hugo/content/articles/fachisms-stereotypes-for-a-reason.md

 date = "2015-05-14T13:19:00-04:00"
 lastmod = "2015-05-15T13:42:00-04:00"
 publishDate = "2015-05-15T13:30:00-04:00"
 short_description = "I do get the jokes.
 Stereotypes for a reason, and all that.
-It's interesting to note that even if singers of different voice-types don't align perfectly with the above cross-section, there are still a few fach-specific thought processes that I've noticed from my seat at the piano. " slug = "fachisms-stereotypes-for-a-reason" title = "Fach-isms &amp; stereotypes for a reason"
+It&#039;s interesting to note that even if singers of different voice-types don&#039;t align perfectly with the above cross-section, there are still a few fach-specific thought processes that I&#039;ve noticed from my seat at the piano. " slug = "fachisms-stereotypes-for-a-reason" title = "Fach-isms &amp; stereotypes for a reason"
 +++